 - This will get messy no matter what, but if you dip your fingers in water it will help to prevent the batter from sticking to your fingers.

 - Feel free to make them full sized on a stick.
 The mini size is easiest to work with though.

-- You can shape the batter and smooth it out to look like a classic corn dog, but that's simply for looks!
+- Because these are baked corn dogs instead of fried they wont have that classic shape.
+You can shape the batter and smooth it out to look like a classic corn dog, but that's simply for looks!

 Storing and Reheating Tips

 - Store leftover vegan corn dogs in an airtight container in the refrigerator for up to 5 days.

 - Make up extra corn dogs to keep in the freezer for later!
 Place in a single layer in the freezer for 2 hours, then transfer to a freezer-safe airtight container for up to 3 months.